Vidushi-Gupta/COVID_hospital_beds/README.md

 This is an **EDA and a Machine Learning project** which utilses the **COVID-19** statewise data available on https://api.covid19india.org/ for India.

 ## Basic Visualization of Data
-The following plot was plotted using plotly and shows the
+The following plot was plotted using plotly and shows the daily positive cases till 15th of July.
 ![Daily cases in India till 15th of July](https://github.com/Vidushi-Gupta/COVID_hospital_beds/blob/master/Visualizations/daily%20cases.png)

-The following plot was plotted using plotly and shows the
+The following plot was plotted using plotly and shows the dailu cured cases till the 15th of July.
 ![Daily cured cases in India till 15th of July](https://github.com/Vidushi-Gupta/COVID_hospital_beds/blob/master/Visualizations/cured%20cases.png)

 ## Basic Visualization of Data
 Using the Facebook Prophet model, the confirmed number of COVID-19 cases were predicted for a period of 48 days making the prediction upto 25th July.
-Following shows the
+Following shows the components of the plot.
 ![plot components](https://github.com/Vidushi-Gupta/COVID_hospital_beds/blob/master/Visualizations/plot%20components.png)

 This shows the weekly trends and the predictions that the model forecasted.
 The following graph shows the changepoints in the trend that were observed along with the prediction by the model

 ![changepoints](https://github.com/Vidushi-Gupta/COVID_hospital_beds/blob/master/Visualizations/changepoints.png)

 The r2 score for the model was found to be 0.8233 which gives an accuracy percentage of the model to be about 82.33 percent.